Randomized batch-sampling Kaczmarz methods for solving linear systems: Introduction

-Bai and Liu \cite{Bai13} proved the convergence of the cyclic block Kaczmarz (CBK) method via the Meany inequality, while Needell and Tropp \cite{NeedellTropp2014LAA} obtained the expected linear convergence rate bound of the randomized block Kaczmarz (RBK) method.
+Bai and Liu \cite{Bai13} proved the convergence of the cyclic block Kaczmarz (CBK) method via the Meany inequality, while Needell and Tropp \cite{NeedellTropp2014LAA} obtained the expected linear convergence rate bound of the randomized block Kaczmarz (RBK) method for row-normalized data matrices (a refined convergence guarantee for RBK without the requirement of row-normalization is provided by Lok and Rebrova in \cite{LokRebrova2025X}).
 The RBK method has inspired a variety of accelerated or extended randomized block Kaczmarz methods \cite{gower2015randomized,Necoara19SIMAX,Chen2022DBK,DuSiSun20SISC,Tan2025ADBK}.
-More recently, Gower et al. \cite{gower2021adaptive} studied the sketch-and-project framework, which is built upon randomized sketching techniques \cite{Woodruff2014,MartinssonTropp2020,Murray2023Arxiv,KireevaTropp2024Arxiv,DerezinskiRebrova2024}.
-Within this framework, both the randomized Kaczmarz and randomized block Kaczmarz methods can be viewed as special cases.
-They also proposed adaptive block variants under this framework and provided corresponding convergence analysis, related work can be found in \cite{gower2015randomized,gower2021adaptive,KireevaTropp2024Arxiv}.
-In these work, greedy and adaptive variants are shown to attain faster theoretical convergence rates, but determining the projection subspace, that is, selecting the block indices, can be computationally expensive.
+More recently, Gower et al. \cite{gower2021adaptive} studied the sketch-and-project (SAP) framework, which is built upon randomized sketching techniques \cite{Woodruff2014,MartinssonTropp2020}.
+Within the SAP framework, both the RK and RBK methods can be viewed as special cases.
+Gower et al. also proposed adaptive block variants under the SAP framework and provided corresponding convergence analysis, related work can be found in \cite{gower2015randomized,gower2021adaptive,DerezinskiRebrova2024}.
+In these works, greedy and adaptive variants are shown to attain faster theoretical convergence rates, but determining the projection subspace at each iteration, that is, selecting the block indices, can be computationally expensive.
 In practice, this step may require global scans or scattered memory access that violate data locality \cite{Denning2005}, since evaluating all block residuals requires traversing multiple chunks of data, which causes non-contiguous memory access and extra data movement.
 As a result, the actual performance of these algorithms depends not only on the theoretical convergence rate but also on the per-iteration cost.

-In this paper, In order to analyze the convergence rates of randomized Kaczmarz-type methods, we adopt a unified randomized batch-sampling Kaczmarz (RBSK) framework with static stochastic samplings.
-The detailed formulation appears in Section \ref{sec:RBSK}, i.e., Algorithm \ref{alg-RBSK}, selected examples of existing sampling rules that conform to the new framework are also provided.
+Based on the above considerations, this paper focuses on RBK methods with non-adaptive sampling rules, while the developed analysis technique may be generalized to greedy and adaptive variants, with related work left for future research.